Cyber Monday may be over, but great prices are here to stay.

 Featherweight.
 Deep bass.
 Impressively clear audio.
-Noise cancellation.
+Good active noise cancellation.
 Features three ear-tip sizes.
 Up to 29 hours of battery life on a single charge.
+Offers onboard touch controls.
 Optimized for Samsung Galaxy devices.
-Available in olive, lavender, white, and black.

 Affordable.
 Active noise cancellation.
 Optimized for mobile gaming.
 Includes three ear-tips.
 Comprehensive companion app lets you fine tune performance.
 Water resistant.
 Up to 32 hours of battery life.
 Bright customizable RGB lighting.